 The Sarimanok is derived from the totem bird of the Maranaos called Itotoro, a medium to the spirit world via its unseen twin spirit bird called Inikadowa, thus bridging the worlds of the seen and the unseen and invoked through rituals.

-Although, the Bayanihan in their mission statement make no secret of the fact that the historical folk dances they present are reinterpreted and restaged for contemporary audiences.
+Although, the Bayanihan in their mission statement makes no secret of the fact that the historical folk dances they present are reinterpreted and restaged for contemporary audiences.

 Bayanihan has both to remain constant and to change and adapt.
 It has to remain constant and true to its mission of showcasing the best of Philippine culture and artistry.
-But it has to do this by making the changes needed to meet the preference, expectations and requirements of an audience of a different century, an audience nurtured in high technology and the information age.
+But it has to do this by making the changes needed to meet the preference, expectations, and requirements of an audience of a different century, an audience nurtured in high technology and the information age.

 — Helena Benitez, founder of Bayanihan Dance Company

-(She was the first Muslim lady governor of Lanao del Sur, who broke royal Muslim traditions by marrying the man of her choice, a staunch critic of the Marcos regime during the Martial Law Dictatorship, and eventually became a leading light for her fellow Muslims.
+(She was the first Muslim lady governor of Lanao del Sur, who broke royal Muslim traditions by marrying the man of her choice, a staunch critic of the Marcos regime during the Martial Law Dictatorship, and eventually became a leading light for her fellow Muslims.)

 In this rendering, the prince has a contingent of male warriors/assistants (counterparts of the princess' court ladies) that serve as background fan dancers who stimulate the waves of the sea in their movements.

-It is also mixed with the Kini-Kini scarf dance based on the Maranao royal walk, representing their sophisticated women with walking movements and shapes that are very articulate.
-Their scarves represent their fluidity and grace, a characteristic of their good education.
+It is also mixed with the Kini-Kini scarf dance based on the Maranao royal walk, representing their sophisticated women, with walking movements and shapes that are very articulate.
+Their scarves represent their fluidity and grace—a characteristic of their good education.

-All these different elements have been incorporated into the Bayanihan Singkil which is now the more recognized, iconic and popular, with the original Singkil being far less known in comparison.
+All these different elements have been incorporated into the Bayanihan Singkil which is now the more recognized, iconic, and popular; with the original Singkil being far less known in comparison.

-PCN (Pilipino Cultural Night) festivities held by foreign-based student groups and other theatrical dance companies have modernized this dance, resulting in unorthodox portrayals of the Singkíl by even the most esteemed of Philippine folk dance choreographers.
+Pilipino Cultural Night festivities held by foreign-based student groups and other theatrical dance companies have modernized this dance, resulting in unorthodox portrayals of the Singkíl by even the most esteemed of Philippine folk dance choreographers.

-(Singkil starts at 12:30)
+(Singkil starts at 14:00)

-Filipino dancer, choreographer, stage designer, artistic director and National artist of the Philippines for Dance in 2006—Ramon Obusan, studied the Maranao folk dances and used his findings in presenting the folk dances close to its original form in his Ramon Obusan Folkloric Group.
+Filipino dancer, choreographer, stage designer, artistic director, and National Artist of the Philippines for Dance in 2006—Ramon Obusan, studied the Maranao folk dances and used his findings in presenting the folk dances close to their original form in his Ramon Obusan Folkloric Group.

-It was based on Francisca Reyes-Aquino's research (considered as the mother of Filipino folk dances, whose life and work was celebrated in Google's daily Doodle on March 9, 2019.
+It was based on Francisca Reyes-Aquino's research—who was considered as the mother of Filipino folk dances, whose life and work were celebrated in Google's daily Doodle on March 9, 2019.